Save thousands of dollars establishing a new Tax Residency

 It’s been said that only two things in life are certain: death and taxes.

-Permanent travelers that have not properly structured a new tax residency and are not paying taxes might be subject to taxes in the last country where they were domiciled, or in their country of citizenship, and it is likely that they are evading taxes.
+Permanent travelers that have not properly structured a new tax residency and are not paying taxes might be subject to taxes in the last country where they were domiciled, or in their country of citizenship.

 That being said, taxes are complex issues and even more so when we speak in cross-jurisdictional terms.